 Why won't webPOISONCONTROL eliminate the need for traditional poison centers?

 webPOISONCONTROL is focused in scope.
-It handles unintentionally swallowed substances, taken once, by a person who has no symptoms (yet), who is not pregnant and has no underlying serious illness.
-With time, some of these exclusions will be overcome, but at present, definitive guidance is only provided for cases that can be managed at home, without intervention by a healthcare provider.
-That leaves the more difficult cases – the complex, intentional, symptomatic, nuanced or serious cases - to be handled by the human experts at traditional phone-centric poison centers.
+It handles unintentional poison exposures in a person who is not pregnant and has no underlying serious illness.
+Definitive guidance is only provided for cases that can be managed at home, without intervention by a healthcare provider.
+That leaves the more difficult cases – the complex, intentional, nuanced or serious cases - to be handled by the human experts at traditional phone-centric poison centers.

 But there are other reasons the computer won't replace the traditional phone-based poison center.
 Poison centers do more than handle calls.
 They also provide consults for healthcare professionals caring for poisoned patients, education for health professional trainees, hazard and chemical/bioterrorism surveillance, public education, and input into state and local responses to emerging substances of abuse, foodborne outbreaks, product hazards, preparedness and planning.